Rikul/my_mcp_servers/sqlite_read_server/README.md

 ### Command Line Options

-You can specify the database path in several ways:
+The database path is **required** and can be specified in two ways:

 1. **Command line argument**:
 ```bash